airalab/robonomics-wiki/docs/ja/roseman.md

 ## Post-installation

-After deploy RoSeMAN service to a server you have to get public IP address or URL to server.
+After deployment of the RoSeMAN service to a server you have to get public IP address or URL to server.
-Alternatively, if you run RoSeMAN service and Sensors Map at one server, you can use local IP address.
+Alternatively, if you run RoSeMAN service and Sensors Map on the same server, you can use local IP address.

 Next, you have to open Sensors Map configuration file(check [previous article](/docs/deploy-sensor-map/)) and insert URL in `config.js` file into `REMOTE_PROVIDER` field: